akristen/biggerpain/content/docs/_index.md

 ## Going deep with SREs

-I created some how-to guides in FY23 to help customers navigate the platform's dense UI.
-Since observability usually means any given user has a large amount of data coming in about their system, I wanted these docs to help users think about the product in a more meaningful way.
+I created some how-to guides in FY23 to help customers navigate the platform's UI.
+I wanted these docs to help users think about their data and the platform in a more meaningful way.
+That is, I wanted to create a story with clear cause and effect rather than a descriptive doc about what each component or element in the UI did.
 I kept the story relatively simple for a couple reasons:

 * Since the majority of Company's customers are app developers, I decided a simple story could get them thinking like an SRE, even if that's not a hat they usually wear.
 * If an SRE used the doc, I suspected they could take this basic framework and complexify it to fit their use cases.